 We are not permitted to market any of our product candidates in the United States until we receive approval of an NDA from the FDA, or in any foreign jurisdiction until we receive the requisite approvals from such jurisdiction.
 In June 2018, we received a Complete Response Letter with respect to the NDA for Furoscix that we previously submitted in August 2017.
 This Complete Response Letter delays any potential approval by the FDA of our NDA for Furoscix, and it remains a possibility that the FDA may never approve Furoscix.
 Unless Furoscix obtains regulatory approval, it may never be commercialized.
 Satisfaction of regulatory requirements can be protracted, is dependent upon the type, complexity and novelty of the product candidate and requires the expenditure of substantial resources.
 For example, Furoscix is considered to be a drug-device combination product by the FDA, and its NDA thus will require review and coordination by FDA's drug and device centers prior to approval.
 Furthermore, the FDA has already identified deficiencies with Furoscix in the Complete Response Letter.
 The Complete Response Letter indicated the need for additional human factors studies, device modifications, and potentially a clinical validation study.
+In September 2018, a Type A Post-Action Meeting was held with the FDA to discuss and evaluate the deficiencies raised in the Complete Response Letter.
+We received minutes from the FDA for this Type A Meeting in October 2018.
+In the minutes, the FDA requested that we conduct additional human factors studies and a dose delivery validation study with our recently modified sc2Wear Infusor.
 We cannot predict whether we will be able to address these deficiencies to obtain regulatory approval to commercialize Furoscix or any of our other product candidates, and we cannot, therefore, predict the timing of any future revenues from these product candidates, if any.
 Any further delay or setback in the regulatory approval or commercialization of any of these product candidates will adversely affect our business.